Natural burial: Salt Spring Island Natural Cemetery

 Located in Burgoyne Valley on Salt Spring Island, British Columbia, Salt Spring Island Natural Cemetery is Canada's first modern stand-alone natural burial ground that is open to the public.
 The cemetery is in a forested area between the ocean and the hills, where the Coastal Douglas Fir ecosystem is restored and protected, and graves are marked with memorial stones gathered from the land.

 Royal Oak Burial Park

 Located in Victoria, British Columbia, the Royal Oak Burial Park opened the Woodlands grave site for green burial space in the cemetery since October 2008, dedicating its space to burials that allow for the natural decomposition of human remains which in turn provides nutrients for the surrounding ecosystem.
 The area has native Coastal Douglas Fir along with a variety of ecologically similar tree species, which the cemetery claims to keep as close to the natural ecosystem as possible.
-In order to be interred in Royal Oak Burial Park, embalming of the body is prohibited.
+To be interred in Royal Oak Burial Park, embalming of the body is prohibited.
 The body must be kept in its natural state, which is then placed in some form of biodegradable container or shroud.
 Traditional grave markers are not used, but rather families are given options to engrave natural boulders or plants.